Sudhansh6/sudhansh6.github.io/_posts/HS301/lecture11.md

 ## Dialectical Method

+> “The dialectical method consists, first, in the comprehension of
+> scattered particulars into one idea, and second, the division of
+> the idea into species, that is in the process of generalization
+> and classification.
+In this way alone can there be clear and
+> consistent thinking; we pass from concepts to concept,
+> upward and downward, generalizing and particularizing,
+> combining and dividing, synthesizing and analysing, carving
+> out concepts as sculptor craves a beautiful figure out of a
+> block of marble”

 Socrates practiced this, but Plato conceptualized this idea.
 This method consists of

 - Comprehension of scattered particulars into one idea